-Cycles or loops in Swift: for in and while
+Cycles or loops in Swift: for in, while and repeat-while

 - Andrés Cruz